Poellebob/wallpaper-engine-linux-gui/README.md

 ## Desktop Integration

-The install script (`install.sh`) will create a `.desktop` file in `~/.local/share/applications/wallpaperengine-linux.desktop` so you can launch the app from your applications menu.
+The install script (`install.sh`) will create `~/.local/share/applications/wallpaperengine-linux.desktop` so you can launch the app from your applications menu.